 Over the last few years, there has been a shift in the way new products are brought to market.
 It seems more and more sales are moving on-line, leaving retailers holding dramatic amounts of unsold inventory.
 Maybe fast fashion has run its course?

 Mass-customization in flat knitting has been around since the advent of computerized knitting machines in our industry.
 It is profitable if it is done correctly and no two companies fit the same mass-customization model.

-In creating flat knitted products, we are creating the fabric at the same time as our product.
-Creating advanced textiles and 3D knitting is absolutely NOT like making sweaters.
+In creating flat knitted products, you are creating the fabric at the same time as your product.
+Creating advanced textiles and 3D knitting is absolutely not the same thought process as making cut and sew sweaters.
 Even the knitting machines are not quite the same.